vabekjan/universal_input/README.md

 `$array myrarrray R SI	3.14 2.71 1.0 # this is the only allowed commenting way`

 - `$matrix`.
-THere is a driving line specifiyng the propaeties of the matrix.
+There is a driving line specifiyng the propaeties of the matrix.
 There are dimensions of the matrix (number of rows x number of columns) and this line is followed by the matrix.
 Example:

 >$matrix	mymatrixreal	R	SI	3	4 \